NicholasBunn/PortableRouter/README.md

 Create a username and password for your AdGuard server (it doesn't have to be the same as the one you use on your Pi, just make sure you remember it). and hit **'Next'**, again.

-On the fourth page, you can leave AdGuard Home configured as a router (as that;s exactly how it's running).
+On the fourth page, you can leave AdGuard Home configured as a router (as that's exactly how it's running).
 So just hit **'Next'** and **'Open Dashboard'**!

 Enter the same credentials you just set for AdGuard Home and have a little explore around the interface!
 The GUI is also really cool if you like metrics, and it's quite interesting to have a look around once you've been using it for a short while.

 ![AdGuard Home Page](https://github.com/NicholasBunn/PortableRouter/blob/main/Figures/AdguardHome.png)

 There are a whole bunch of things for you to configure here, such as your upstream DNS servers, rate limits, etc. but I'm not going to cover AdGuard's features in this guide!
 We are just going to do two more things for our configuration.
-I don't think these are strictly neessary as we will only have one device connected ata time most likely.
+I don't think these are strictly neessary as we will only have one device connected at a time most likely.
 But in the case that you have configured a Wifi dongle or are expecting multiple connections, this is good practice.

 First, we are going to update Upstream DNS Server configuration so that it will accept LAN domain requests and pass the to OpenWRT itself.
 To do this, go to **Settings>DNS Settings>Upstream Servers** and now enter